 Get a good double breast pump

 The most important aspect of pumping is to have a good quality breast pump!
-There are dozens of posts and reviews out there, so I won’t go into details in this post, but here are some general guidelines.
+There are dozens of posts and reviews out there, so I won’t go into details in this post, but here are some general guidelines on how to choose a good breast pump so you can increase your breastmilk supply.

 Try to get a hospital-grade breast pump.
 My insurance company provided a rental (since these cost over $1,000) after my OB wrote a prescription.
 Some hospitals will also rent them.

 While it is tempting to buy a used one, they are not able to be sterilized since the air circulates through the motor (unless it is hospital-grade).
 This can lead to thrush or other types of infections.

 Get a double breast pump.
 Not only does this save time, you also don’t lose the milk from the other side when a let-down occurs.